elven-js/elvenjs-website/src/docs/getting-started.md

 Elven.js is a tool designed to work in browsers without any build steps and integrate Elrond blockchain and smart contracts built on it.

-The tool is a wrapper for [erdjs SDK](https://docs.elrond.com/sdk-and-tools/erdjs/erdjs/), a set of Typescript/Javascript libraries.
-But because the toolset is quite extensive and has a lot of Node module dependencies, there is a need for a simple browser-only library.
+The tool is a wrapper for [erdjs SDK](https://docs.elrond.com/sdk-and-tools/erdjs/erdjs/) - a set of Typescript/Javascript libraries.
+But because the erdjs toolset is quite extensive and has a lot of Node module dependencies, there is a need for a simple browser-only library.
 The Elven.js aspire to be something like that - a helpful plug-and-play solution that will give you the most basic functionalities.

 ## What Elven.js can do?